 "Although it's $35, it's $35 deflating dollars." - Eben Upton

-Raspberry Pi has every intention of keeping the price at $35.
-It's been an integral part of their business model since 2012.
+This $35 price point has been an integral part of the Raspberry Pi Foundation's business model since 2012.
 However, the team has noted it's gotten harder to move forward without adjusting for inflation.